FAIRmat-NFDI/nyaml/docs/tutorials.md

 Dynamic initialization allows the instantiation of groups while implementing the NeXus definition to store data (in HDF5 file format called NeXus file).
 This method provides flexibility for multiple instances at the same level within the NeXus file.
 For instance, the group `(NXmanipulator)` (with `nameType`=`any`) can initialize multiple groups such as `manipulator1` and `manipulator2` of the base class `NXmanipulator` during data writing.

 Descriptive information about NeXus groups is encapsulated within the `doc` child of the respective group.
-It is important to note that the group annotation of `source_TYPE(NXsource)` or `(NXsource)source_TYPE` signifies the encapsulation of the group's `name` as `source_TYPE` and its type as `NXsource` base class.
-Notably, the order between `name` and `type` within the XML element will be inverted for two different syntaxs.
+It is important to note that the group annotation of `source_TYPE(NXsource)` signifies the encapsulation of the group's `name` as `source_TYPE` and its type as `NXsource` base class.

-Furthermore, for `nameType`=`partial`, the uppercase part of the group's name can be dynamically overwritten, allowing for the instantiation of multiple instances.
+Furthermore, for `nameType`=`partial` (see keyword `nameType`), the uppercase part of the group's name can be dynamically overwritten, allowing for the instantiation of multiple instances.
 For example, `source_electric` and `source_magnetic` can coexist from `NXsource`.
 The same upper case rules for multiple instances are also applicable for NeXus fields and attributes.

 **NeXus Groups in YAML format**
 ```yaml